1/7 Eggersdorf Rd. Ormeau

 Risks Leading to Tooth Decay

-Neglecting to brush and floss regularly can lead to the accumulation of dental plaque, a sticky film of bacteria that thrives on the sugars present in food residues.
-Over time, these bacteria produce acids that erode the tooth enamel, setting the stage for decay.
-Dietary habits, especially frequent consumption of sugary or starchy foods and drinks, amplify this acidic environment, accelerating enamel demineralization.
+Neglecting to brush and floss regularly can lead to the accumulation of dental plaque, a sticky film of bacteria that thrives on the sugars in food residues.

 Another risk is inadequate fluoride exposure, a mineral essential for reinforcing enamel and making it more resistant to decay.
-Conversely, consuming highly acidic foods and beverages can directly erode the enamel.

-Some individuals are predisposed to tooth decay due to a condition called dry mouth or xerostomia, where salivary flow is reduced.
-Saliva plays a protective role, neutralizing acids and aiding in the remineralization process, and its absence heightens decay risk.
+Some individuals are predisposed to tooth decay due to dry mouth or xerostomia, where salivary flow is reduced.

-Wearing deteriorating dental fillings or devices can create crevices for bacteria to flourish, and gum diseases, like gingivitis or periodontitis, can expose tooth roots which are more susceptible to decay than enamel-covered crowns.
+Wearing deteriorating dental fillings or devices can create crevices for bacteria to flourish, and gum diseases, like gingivitis or periodontitis, can expose tooth roots, which are more susceptible to decay than enamel-covered crowns.

 Addressing these risk factors proactively can significantly reduce the likelihood of developing cavities.